-If your street tree died, if you believe your property should have a street tree but does not, or if you would like to replace your street tree, please contact Holly Springs Planning and Zoning at (919) 557-3908 or email@example.com.
+If your street tree died, if you believe your property should have a street tree but does not, or if you would like to replace your street tree, please call (919) 557-3908 or email firstname.lastname@example.org.
 Staff can help determine appropriate species, provide advice on tree placement, and share other helpful information.
 Remember, call 811 for underground utility location before you dig.

 If a tree falls into the street and is a safety concern, call Public Works at (919) 552-5920 during business hours or, after hours, the non-emergency police number at (919) 552-7110.

 If you wish to report the removal of a healthy street tree, please complete an online Request for Action form.

 If you believe your street tree is diseased, these resources may help:

 - Urban pests that damage trees in North Carolina, NC Urban Forest Council